gdlc/STAT_COMP/INCLASS/INCLASS_16.md

      - Use the fited model and `su.grid` as newdata to predict probability of gout by level of serum urate.
      - Save those predictions in the ith column of the PHAT matrix
  3. Estimate the 0.025 and 0.975 quantiles by applying, the `quantile` function to the rows (`MARGIN=`1) of `PHAT`)
- 4. Store the estimated Confidence intervals in the following object
+ 4. Store the estimated Confidence intervals in the following object and the results should be similar to `CI.LP`

 ```R
 CI=matrix(nrow=length(su.grid),ncol=2)